31Zeta/Zeta-DiscordBot/README.md

 git clone https://github.com/31Zeta/Zeta-DiscordBot.git
 ```

-Change the command line directory to thus repo and use the following command to install dependencies:
+Change the command line directory to this repo and use the following command to install dependencies:
 ```
  pip install -r requirements.txt
 ```